LeanneChan/Gentrification-Trends-In-NYC/_posts/2019-12-12-HomePrices.md

 ### More Craigslist 2

-<h1 style="color:yellow;"> Plot of Average Price Per Square Foot by Borough </h1>
+<h4 style="color:yellow;"> Plot of Average Price Per Square Foot by Borough </h4>
 <div id="scraped_2_MAP"></div>

 ## Department of Finance Data
-Lastly, the measles incidence produced using the Holoviews package:
+Past data was downloaded from the Department of Finance and plotted.

 <div id="DOF_priceByBorough"></div>